CendR Platform® – Targeted penetration technology to enhance drug delivery to advanced solid tumors

 The CendR Platform® incorporates novel technologies to enable more effective tumor-targeted, tissue penetrating delivery of anti-cancer drugs to solid tumors.
 The Platform can also target non-cancerous, immunosuppressive cells selectively within the tumor to enable a patient’s immune system and/or immunotherapies to fight cancer more effectively.

-Lisata’s lead product candidate: LSTA1 (CEND-1) for Pancreatic Cancer and Other Advanced Solid Tumors
+Lisata’s lead product candidate: Certepetide for the treatment of Pancreatic Cancer and Other Advanced Solid Tumors

-Lisata’s proprietary CendR Platform® technology has led to the development of its lead investigational drug, LSTA1, formerly known as CEND-1, for the treatment of pancreatic cancer and other difficult-to-treat solid tumors.
+Lisata’s proprietary CendR Platform® technology has led to the development of its lead investigational drug, certepetide, for the treatment of pancreatic cancer and other difficult-to-treat advanced solid tumors.